johanhaleby/javalin.github.io/pages/docs/docs.md

 # Concepts

+## Event Sourcing

+Every system needs to store and update data somehow.
+Many times this is done by storing the _current_ state of an entity in the database.
+For example, you might have an entity called `Order` stored in a `order` table in a relational database.
+Everytime something happens to the order, the table is updated with the new information and replacing the previous values.
+Event Sourcing is a technique that instead stores the _changes_, represented by _events_, that occurred for the entity.
+Events are facts, things that have happened, and they should never be updated.
+This means that not only can you derive the current state from previous events, but you also know _which_ steps that were involved to reach the current state.

 ## EventStore

 The event store is a place where you store events.
-Events are immutable pieces of data describing state changes for a particular stream.
+Events are immutable pieces of data describing state changes for a particular _stream_.
 A stream is a collection of events that are related, typically but not limited to, a particular entity.
 For example a stream may include all events for a particular instance of a game or an order.

 Occurrent provides an interface, `EventStore`, that allows to read and write events from the database.
 The `EventStore` interface actually is